-If you’re new to the world of hairdressing or just got your start as a barber, you don’t have to spend a lot of money to get an amazing pair of shears.
+If you’re new to the world of hairdressing, you don’t have to spend a lot of money to get an amazing pair of shears.
 However, the best Japanese scissors and other high-end brands do cost a bit more than your typical beginner shears.

-For the look and style of the Matsui shear, you won’t have to pay very much.
+For the look and style of the Matsui shear, is more affordable than you think.
 These professional shears are high-grade without the high price tag.
-They’re made from Hitch 440C Japanese stainless steel and come with a lifetime warranty.
+They’re made from Hitachi 440C Japanese stainless steel and come with a lifetime warranty.
 The Precision Cutting Shear from Matsui is one of their top sellers.
-You can choose between 5.5” or 6”, and it comes in multiple colors, including a matte black and gold set.
+You can choose varies sizes, and it comes in multiple colors, including a matte black and rose gold along with the classic silver.

 These shears are perfect for any hair cutting techniques you might have or want to try.
 They’re extremely sharp and have a simple, sleek design.
-The package includes spare blades, shear oil, cleaning cloth, tension adjuster, and even spare finger inserts.
+The package not only has the shears, but it also includes a razor, spare blades, shear oil, cleaning cloth, tension adjuster, and even spare finger inserts.

-These shears feel so balanced in hand that you’ll quickly be able to clip away without feeling any hand fatigue either.
-They’re unique as well for a Japanese scissor because of their shape and accent color screws.
+These shears feel so balanced in hand that you’ll quickly be able to cut away without feeling any hand fatigue either.
 You’ll love the look of these shears, and your clients will love the results.

 Matsui Rose Gold Aichei Mountain hairdressing shears are a lighter weight beautiful, elegant scissors are made from high quality cobalt infused steel which is great for slide cutting as it stays sharp for longer.